• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

 1. Oats - Old fashioned rolled oats are best for this recipe.
 Make sure you grab gluten-free oats to make it gluten free.
-We do not recommend using steel cut or quick cooking oats.
+I would advise against using steel-cut oats as they require a significant amount of time to cook and does not result in a creamy porridge consistency.
+Conversely, quick-cooking oats tend to become mushy when subjected to high-pressure cooking.

-2. Apple - I prefer to use Fuji, Honey crisp, Pink Lady, Jonagold or Granny Smith apples, but your favorite variety will work.
+2. Apple - As for my apple waffles recipe, I prefer to use Fuji, Honey crisp, Pink Lady, Jonagold or Granny Smith apples, but your favorite variety will work.

-3. Milk - It makes it creamy, thick and delicious.
-We used regular whole milk, but use almond milk if you'd like non-dairy alternative.
+3. Milk - Whole milk makes it creamy, thick, and delicious.
+Almond milk is great for a non-dairy alternative.

-4. Sweetener - Golden brown sugar is the perfect sweetener to use because it compliments the apple and ground cinnamon, and we love the caramel flavor.
-Maple syrup, honey or coconut sugar would be good substitutes if you want to make it healthier.
+4. Sweetener - Golden brown sugar complements the fall spices and apple with its caramelly flavor.
+Maple syrup, honey, or coconut sugar would be good substitutes to make it healthier.

 5. Spice - You can't go wrong with apple and cinnamon combo!